 Back in March, Captain Tom Evans somewhat burst on to the world ultra running scene when he came 3rd in the Marathon Des Sables.
-He had Precision Hydration in his bottles all the way through the desert.
+He used Precision Fuel & Hydration all the way through the desert.
 Next up for Tom is the Eiger Ultra Trail, one of the most challenging races in the Swiss Alps in mid-July.

 He was over in Chamonix for a training weekend before heading off to Grindlewald and we asked him to share a training diary to give you an insight into a weekend in the life of a top trail runner...

 My typical training weekends start with me battling the M4 out to the Brecon Beacons.
 After 4 hours of driving, I usually feel like I've already done a session.
 I didn't fancy that and so instead of doing my normal thing I decided that I was in need of a trip to the Alps.
 Looking at my training program, I had two long runs in two days planned anyway so that'd be ideal.